© 2018 Miraculo Inc. All Rights Reserved

-Thankfully, eczema is not contagious which means friends and family do not need to worry about taking precautions to avoid catching it.
+Fortunately, eczema is not contagious that implies friends and family do not need to worry about taking precautions to avoid catching it.
 Eczema sufferers benefit greatly from normal forms of social interaction as it reduces their stress level which is one of the main triggers of the skin disease if it is too high.
-Incidentally, people suffering from eczema may also be bearing other illnesses such as asthma and hay fever (Allergic Rhinitis).
+Further more, for those that have eczema can also suffer from Allergic Rhinti which is when you have hay fever or asthma or both.
 They are also likely to have family members who suffer from it as well but the severity of each case can differ from person to person.

 It is a lasting disease for each person but how badly it affects you depends the season, medication, coping techniques and stress level.

 No one knows the actual cause or causes.
 However, it is generally believed that more than one factor might cause the skin disease.
 Inappropriate lifestyle, environment, and genes stimulate the immune system that responds viciously to this interruption.

 The response by the immune system is responsible for the flaring up of skin.
 At a personal level, certainty or severe emotions might result in false signals of interference that in turn stimulates the immune system.
 This results in redness inside the elbows, around the back of the knees and on the face leading to infections or septicemia that is contagious if left untreated.

 It has also been validated through research that people having atopic dermatitis have a mutated gene that are responsible for the development of the major protein of the Keratohyalin granules, the Filaggrin.
 The loss of moisture and fewer infections due to viruses or bacteria are prevented because of the protein providing an extra form of protection in the form of a new layer of skin on top of the existing skin.
 Due to gene mutation, the production of the Filaggrin is influenced, and hence, the skin becomes vulnerable to almost all sorts of external attacks.